-Todd C. Brady, M.D., Ph.D. has served as a member of our board of directors since June 2007.
-Dr. Brady is President, Chief Executive Officer and Director of Aldeyra Therapeutics, Inc., a biotechnology company.
-Prior to Aldeyra Therapeutics, he was an Entrepreneur in Residence and Principal at Domain Associates, a leading healthcare venture capital firm that he joined in 2004.
-Dr. Brady is also a member of the Board of Directors of Novadigm Therapeutics, Inc., Cantex Pharmaceuticals, Inc. and Oncobiologics, Inc. Prior to joining Domain Associates, Dr. Brady was co-founder and Chief Executive Officer of Phenome Sciences, a biotechnology firm he merged with Xanthus Pharmaceuticals (acquired by Antisoma), where he was later Executive Vice President of Strategic Development and Planning.
-Dr. Brady also worked as head of business development and medical director at Aderis Pharmaceuticals, Inc. (acquired by Schwarz Pharma, now part of UCB).
-Earlier in his career, Dr. Brady was an investment professional at CB Health Ventures (now Excel Medical Ventures), a healthcare venture capital fund.
+Todd C. Brady, M.D., Ph.D., has served as a member of our board of directors since June 2007.
+Dr. Brady currently serves as Chief Executive Officer, President, and Director of Aldeyra Therapeutics, Inc., a publicly-traded biotechnology company.
+Dr. Brady was appointed President and Chief Executive Officer of Aldeyra Therapeutics in 2012, having been a member of the board of directors since 2005.
+Prior to Aldeyra, Dr. Brady served as Entrepreneur in Residence at Domain Associates, LLC, a leading healthcare venture capital firm, where he was a Principal from 2004 to 2013.
+Dr. Brady also serves on the board of directors of Spring Bank Pharmaceuticals, Inc., a publicly-traded biotechnology company.
 Dr. Brady holds an M.D. from Duke University Medical School, a Ph.D. from Duke University Graduate School, and an A.B. from Dartmouth College.
-Dr. Brady's extensive knowledge of our business and history, experience as a board member of multiple companies and expertise in strategic development contributed to our board of directors' conclusion that he should serve as a director of our company.
+Dr. Brady's extensive knowledge of our business and history, experience as a board member of multiple companies, and expertise in strategic development contributed to our board of directors' conclusion that he should serve as a director of our company.

 Kenneth J. Widder, M.D. has served as a member of our board of directors since June 2007.
-Dr. Widder has 32 years of experience working with biomedical companies.
-Dr. Widder has been a General Partner with Latterell Venture Partners since 2007 and serves on the boards of Quidel Corporation, Naurex Inc., Vision of Children, and the San Diego Museum of Art.
+Dr. Widder has 38 years of experience working with biomedical companies.
+Dr. Widder was a General Partner with Latterell Venture Partners and serves on the boards of Quidel Corporation, OrphoMed Inc., Sydnexis, Inc., Vision of Children, and the San Diego Museum of Art.
 Dr. Widder has founded seven companies and was Chairman and Chief Executive Officer of five of these companies.
 His last company, Sytera Inc., merged with Sirion Therapeutics, an ophthalmology specialty pharmaceutical company.
 Prior to Sytera, Dr. Widder co-founded and was the initial Chief Executive Officer of NovaCardia, Inc., a company acquired by Merck & Co., Inc. Prior to NovaCardia, Dr. Widder founded and was Chairman and Chief Executive Officer of Santarus, Inc., which was acquired by Salix Pharmaceuticals in 2013.
 Additionally, Dr. Widder was Chairman and Chief Executive Officer of Converge Medical, Inc., a medical device company developing a suture-less anastamosis system for vein grafts in coronary bypass surgery.
-Dr. Widder started his career as a founder, Chairman and Chief Executive Officer of Molecular Biosystems, where he was responsible for the development and approval of Albunex and Optison, the first two ultrasound contrast agents to be approved in the United States.
+Dr. Widder started his career as a founder, Chairman and Chief Executive Officer of Molecular Biosystems, where he was responsible for the development and approval of AlbunexR and OptisonR, the first two ultrasound contrast agents to be approved in the United States.
 Dr. Widder is an inventor on over 30 patents and patent applications and has authored or co-authored over 25 publications.
 Dr. Widder holds an M.D. from Northwestern University and trained in pathology at Duke University.
 Dr. Widder's extensive knowledge of our business and history, experience as a board member of multiple publicly-traded and privately-held companies and expertise in developing and financing contributed to our board of directors' conclusion that he should serve as a director of our company.